bp2008/CommunityDKPBidHistory/README.md

 ### Server Configuration

 To configure as a web server, enable the web server option and choose a port (80 is default for HTTP).
-You can leave the path path to your `CommunityDKP.lua` file blank.
+You can leave the path to your `CommunityDKP.lua` file blank.
 Set a server password, and enable the option to accept uploads from remote clients.

 ![Server Configuration GUI](https://i.imgur.com/Mbl29hz.png)